 A: The TYT BGC-F8 is a direct replacement and seems to be built more solidly.

 designed to use a 13.8Vdc input.
 With the proper cable, it can be used in the car to charge the battery while on the road.

 67 Q: Are optional batteries available?
 Are they

 A: Yes.
 3600 / 3800 MAH batteries, and AA / AAA cases are available.

-However, most are designed to fit the standard UV-5R only.
+However, many are designed to fit the standard UV-5R only and are not

 Always check compatibility before ordering.